Yaeyama Stargazing – What to Know

 The stars you can actually see in Yaeyama will depend on the month, weather, and lunar phase.
 The constellations and stars appearing in the night sky will differ each season.
 The Milky Way (Tingara in Okinawan) flows from south to north from July to October.
 Yaeyama’s southern latitude makes the Milky Way look wider and higher in the sky, especially in summer.

 By mid-January, all 21 first-magnitude stars appear in the same sky.
 Canopus (Star of Longevity), the second-brightest star after Sirius, is visible from mid-January to mid-March.
 See it and live long, according to legend.
-If it’s a clear sky and you’re willing to stay up all night until 5 or 6 am, it’s possible to see all 21 first-magnitude stars during the same night.
+If it’s a clear sky and you’re willing to stay up all night until 5 or 6 am, it’s possible to see all 21 first-magnitude stars during the same night in mid-January.
 It’s a rare thing to do since it rains often in January.

 However, on Jan.
 15, 2021, a lucky group from the Ishigaki Nature House for Youth (石垣青少年自然の家) on Ishigaki did it.
 The starry activity was called “First-Magnitude Star Marathon” (一等星マラソン).
 By 10 pm, they spotted 11 first-magnitude stars.
 While taking breaks or a nap, they sighted the rest by 6 am the next morning to complete the marathon in the sky.